tensorforce/tensorforce/README.md

 TensorForce is built on top of TensorFlow and compatible with Python 2.7 and &gt;3.5 and supports multiple state inputs and multi-dimensional actions to be compatible with Gym, Universe, and DeepMind lab.

+An introductory blogpost can also be found[on our blog.](https://reinforce.io/blog/introduction-to-tensorforce)

 IMPORTANT: Please do read the latest update notes at the bottom of this document to get an idea of how the project is evolving, especially